You can copy all or part of a course into another D2L course using the Import/Export/Copy

 Links and Associations between Components

-If you are copying linked or associated components, e.g., files attached to a dropbox folder or the HTML files for pages that you have created, you must copy all of the related components at the same time.
+If you are copying linked or associated components, e.g., files attached to a Submission folder or the HTML files for pages that you have created, you must copy all of the related components at the same time.
 To do this, be sure to select the "Include Associated Content" checkbox when it appears, as noted in the instructions above.
 As long as that box is checked, all associated components are copied and the links between them are retained.

 If you are copying an HTML file that contains a Panopto video, you will need to also copy all "External Learning Tools."
 This will include all videos in the copy, instead of just the holder.